arundhathi6/My_todo_app/README.md

    <li>NodeJS</li>
    <li>Express</li>
    <li>CSS</li></ul>
-  <h4>This is the short overview of my mini project and check my works by downloading the files for more understanding.</h4>
+  <h4>I have created this application for more understanding and learning of Express, MongoDB, React-Redux, axios and usage of http methods in making network requests and not meant for users.
+This is the short overview of my mini project and check out my works by downloading the files for more understanding.</h4>
   <h4>Thank you 🙌</h4>